cass-i-dy/aisql_rewards/readme.md

 # Restaurant Rewards

-My project models data that a online rewards app could have in keeping track of customer orders and rewards.
+My project models data that a online rewards restaurant app could have in keeping track of customer orders and rewards.
 Includes contact information, login information, and order information for a person.

 <img src="schema.png">